 - Finding a financial advisor doesn’t have to be hard.
 SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-- If you’re using a 401(k), don’t leave any employer match on the table!
+- If you’re using a 401(k), don’t leave any employer match on the table.
+This is technically a 100% return on your investment, so you may want to try and take advantage of it.

 Photo credit: ©iStock.com/Vesna Andjic, ©iStock.com/c-George